20 Price Differences In Singapore Between 1990s vs 2010s

 10 Prices that went DOWN

-- You may be skeptical with this but actually, in the 1990s there were early versions of data plans which were on the 2G network
+- You may be skeptical about this, but in the 1990s, there were early versions of data plans which were on the 2G network

 - Unlimited data plan decreased 35% from $151 (1995 adjusted for inflation, PacNet) to $98 (M1)